diogogomesaraujo/frost-sig/README.md

   ## Dependencies

-  - `rug` is a arbitrary precision numbers crate and provides infrastructure for the 256bit numbers and calculations.
+- `curve25519_dalek` is a crate for elliptic curve cryptography.
 - `rand` is a random number generation crate and it is used to generate a random seed for the 256bit numbers generation.
-  - `sha-256` is an implementation of SHA-256 and it is the predefined hashing algorythm for the threshold signature system.
-  - `tokio` is an async runtime for Rust.
-  - `serde` is a crate to serialize and deserialize JSON.
+- `serde` is a framework for serializing and deserializing Rust data structures efficiently and generically.
+- `tokio` is a runtime for writting reliable async Rust code.

   ## Requirements